renzon/poc-java-annotation/README.md

 ### Listing Annotated Methods

-Listing the Annotated methods is possible by reading metatada through Java Reflection API.
+Listing the Annotated methods is possible by reading metadada through Java Reflection API.
 In this example nothing will be executed.
 Annotated methods will only have their names printed: